 Pia earned her undergraduate degree at the Massachusetts Institute of Technology and her medical degree at Ross University.
 She completed her residency in Anesthesiology in Albany, New York.
 Pia and her husband William Chuang live in Tiburon with their two children.

 KATHERINE DINH joined the MMS Board of Trustees in 2017.

 Katherine has been head of Prospect Sierra School (K-8) in El Cerrito, CA, since 2007.
 Prior to Prospect Sierra, Katherine was the Principal of Middle and Upper Schools at Metairie Park Country Day School in Louisiana, during and immediately following the crisis of Hurricane Katrina.
 She has worked at three other independent schools: Wilmington Friends School in Delaware, The Episcopal Academy in Pennsylvania, and St. Margaret’s School in Virginia.
 A former English and social studies teacher, Katherine was co-founder of a public charter school in Boston, and founder/director of a temporary school in Houston for families and staff displaced by Hurricanes Katrina and Rita.
-She has served on a number of local and national boards, including as vice chair of the California Teacher Development Collaborative (CATDC), and she is the current board chair of the National Association of Independent Schools (NAIS).
+She has served on a number of local and national boards, including as Co-Chair of Harvard University's The Principals' Center Advisory Board, and former board chair of the National Association of Independent Schools (NAIS).

 Katherine received her B.A. in English from the University of Virginia, and M.Ed. in International Education from Harvard.
 She lives in Greenbrae with her son.

 ADAM G. GASNER became a MMS Trustee in 2015, after co-chairing the 2014-15 MMS Annual Fund.
 He has served as Board Vice-Chair and on the Executive Committee.
 He is currently chair of the Governance Committee.